madhurir23/Codility/README.md

-Java code for all the tasks in https://app.codility.com/programmers/lessons/

-All solutions in the repo have scored 100% on codility

 | Problem Theme | Problem       | Solution    |
 | :------------- | :------------- | :------------- |
 | Iterations    | [Binary Gap](https://app.codility.com/programmers/lessons/1-iterations/binary_gap/)    | [BinaryGap.java](BinaryGap.java)  |